Astronomy Essentials

 Note for Southern Hemisphere: This shower’s radiant point is far to the north on the sky’s dome.
 So the Southern Hemisphere will see fewer Lyrid meteors.
 Still, you might see some!

 Meteor train possibilities?
-In a moonless sky, about a quarter of Lyrid meteors leave persistent trains.
+In a moonless sky, a few Lyrid meteors can leave persistent trains.
 That is, they leave a trail of ionized gases that glow for a few seconds after the meteor has passed.
+Lyrids are known to produce fireballs.

 Report a fireball (very bright meteor) to the American Meteor Society: it’s fun and easy!